mandrasch/ddev-pull-wp-scripts/README.md

 1. Run `ddev pull ssh`

 That's it, run `ddev launch` to open your site in the web browser.
+If you experience issues, see [Troubleshooting](#troubleshooting).

 Source code: [.ddev/providers/ssh.yaml](https://github.com/mandrasch/ddev-pull-wp-scripts/blob/main/.ddev/providers/ssh.yaml)

+If you want to clean and delete all pulled filles, you can use `git clean -fdx -e .ddev`.

 ## 💾 &nbsp;ddev pull backup